It can happen to every dog owner.

 In the USA and Canada, dogs are typically insured via home insurance - unless the home insurer excludes liability for the dog, which is increasingly the case for dogs that are considered 'dangerous dogs'.

-YOU know that this is of course ridiculous: Since you saw last week's Periodical Are German Shepherds dangerous, you know that GSDs are not dangerous by any comparable standard.
+YOU know that this is of course ridiculous: Our Periodical Are German Shepherds dangerous has shown clearly that GSDs are not dangerous by any comparable standard.

 But law enforcement officers, insurers, etc don't know this (don't believe it) - because no one has told them to study our Periodicals!!